luohaoliu/interview-question-practice/SQL_concept_review.md

 A JOIN clause is used to combine rows from two or more tables, based on a related column between them.
 Let's look at a selection from the "Orders" table:

 SELECT Orders.OrderID, Customers.CustomerName, Orders.OrderDate FROM Orders INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID;

+Different Types of SQL JOINS

+Here are the different types of the JOINS in SQL:

+(INNER) JOIN returns records that have matching values in both tables.

+LEFT (OUTER) JOIN returns all records from the left table, and the matched records from the right table.

+RIGHT (OUTER) JOIN returns all records from the right table, and the matched records from the left table.

+FULL (OUTER) JOIN returns all records when there is a match in either left or right table.